rsn8887/OpenTTD/README.md

 # Installation

+Note: This game takes quite long to load (~15 seconds).
+But it is worth the wait!

 The public domain graphics and sound sets from www.openttd.org are included.

 If you want the choice to also use the original dos game graphics and sounds, copy over the files